Channel Four Television Corporation: At the Races

 In 2000, Channel Four launched a dedicated horse racing channel, At the Races, in conjunction with British Sky Broadcasting and Arena Leisure plc, owner of 28 of Britain's racecourses.
 The channel ceased broadcasting in March 2004 owing to financial problems, but was subsequently restructured and re-launched (without Channel 4's involvement) in June 2004, and it is branded with almost identical livery as Sky Sports.
 Channel 4's racing coverage, renamed to incorporate "At the Races" in the title, returned to its original name of Channel 4 Racing when the channel left involvement with At the Races.
 Channel 4 racing programmes now feature close co-operation with rival digital racing channel Racing UK, who sub-licence the live rights and share the same production company.
 Channel 4 cross-promote Racing UK's coverage of the day's racing during its broadcasts.

 The Box Plus Network

 In July 2007, Channel Four bought 50% of Box Television Ltd for £28 million from Emap plc.
 Emap's stake was transferred to new owners, Bauer Consumer Media, following Bauer's acquisition of Emap's publishing and radio businesses.
-In 2015, Box Television was renamed to The Box Plus Network with a new look and logo.
+In 2015, Box Television was renamed The Box Plus Network with a new look and logo.

 On 29 January 2024, as part of a range of cuts announced by Channel Four Television Corporation, it was announced that all channels in The Box Plus Network would be closed down by the end of the year.
 The five music TV channels operated by The Box Plus Network were The Box, 4Music, Kiss, Magic and Kerrang!.
 All five channels closed at 23:59 on 30 June 2024.